Residential Burglary & Assault with a Deadly Weapon: Probation and No Jail Time

 The most pivotal aspect of the case was whether the client would be able to remain in the Navy.
 The client was a standout sailor, and Mr. Griffin was able to build a substantial mitigation package that explained to the District Attorney and the Judge that the client was a man of high character who simply made a mistake.
 Mr. Griffin was also able to get a very favorable statement from the victim in the case.

 Mr. Griffin’s client received probation with no time in custody and was allowed to continue serving in the Navy.
-The terms of the client’s plea deal will enable him to reduce the charge to a misdemeanor (Penal Code § 17(b) and expunge (Penal Code § 1203.4) the case so there will be no record of the conviction ever taking place.
+The terms of the client’s plea deal will enable him to reduce the charge to a misdemeanor (Penal Code § 17(b) and expunge the case (Penal Code § 1203.4) so there will be no record of the conviction ever taking place.